consideRatio/org-ops/README.md

    **BE VERY CAREFUL**, since you could potentially **DESTROY EVERYTHING**.
 So, read the proposed plan from terraform before applying it.
 We take precautions to prevent this from happening, but you should be careful regardless.

+## How do I...?

+### Create a new project, when I've a billing account?

+Once the client organization provides us with a billing account, we provision a project for them inside the 2i2c.org GCP organization.

+1. Edit `projects.tfvars`, adding an entry to `fully_managed_projects`.
+   The key should be the name of the project we want to create, and the value should be the billing account ID.
+Add a comment referencing more information about the client organization, ideally pointing to a GitHub issue.

+2. Run terraform (with instructions specified above).
+This will give you a detaile plan on what exactly terraform will do. **Scrutinize this carefully** - only a new project should be created, nothing else should change.
+Particularly, there should be no **delete** actions.

+3. Validate that the project has been created, and you have access to it with your user account.

+4. Commit the change, make a PR to the repo with it, and merge it.
+This is preferable to pushing to the repo directly.
+You can self-merge your PR.